 Each zone is also designed to address a hyper-specific area of fitness such as endurance, anaerobic capacity, or neuromuscular power.
 The concept is if one rider is only starting out and another just competed in the Tour de France, both will still be working equally as hard using their respective zones.

 Wilpers added that understanding and challenging your FTP output is key to boosting your fitness and achieving results.
-As an experienced triathlete himself, Wilpers says this is how he prepares for a race—Peloton or no.
+As an experienced triathlete himself, Wilpers said this is how he prepares for a race—Peloton or no.

-For running-related training, Wilpers — a former Division I distance runner with 13 years of coaching experience — opts to use Peloton’s Tread and Outdoor race prep workouts “for anything from a 5K (sprint-tri distance) to a marathon (Iron-distance) using rate of perceived exertion as well as race paces.”
+For running-related training, Wilpers—a former Division I distance runner with 13 years of coaching experience—opts to use Peloton’s Tread and Outdoor race prep workouts “for anything from a 5K (sprint-tri distance) to a marathon (Iron-distance) using rate of perceived exertion as well as race paces.”

 He adds, “For marathoners, [Peloton’s] Marathon Training Program is an 18-week periodized outdoor program for beginner to intermediate athletes, coached by competitive runners, a triathlete, and experienced outdoor coaches.”